untemps/svelte-palette/README.md

 ### Customize the compact control

-When setting a list of indices in the `compactColorIndices` prop, you can customize the compact toggle control with the `compact-control` slot.
+Besides setting a list of indices in the `compactColorIndices` prop, you can customize the compact toggle control with the `compact-control` slot.

 #### Example